BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 <!--

-Framing
+Editor's notes

-Start with something readers will know, like "What is a bitcoin" and "How do I own bitcoin", and work backwards to the technology.
+An introduction to bitcoin tech concepts based on simple questions readers might have, like "What is a bitcoin" and "How do I own bitcoin".
+With further reading, more concepts are introduced and connections between concepts are made.

+This is only meant as an overview.
+As this is a design guide, future additions to this content should weigh off whether to add it here, create sub-pages or reference external resources.

 -->